-- Be serious about their studies and take ownership of their learning experiences - Be responsible and accountable for their decisions and actions - Be knowledgeable about Iowa State policies and procedures and the graduation requirements for the mechanical engineering program - Be conscientious about integrating degree requirements with out-of-class, leadership, and career opportunities
+- Be proactive in reaching out to advisers! - Be serious about their studies and take ownership of their learning experiences. - Be responsible and accountable for their decisions and actions. - Be knowledgeable about Iowa State policies and procedures and the graduation requirements for the mechanical engineering program. - Be conscientious about integrating degree requirements with out-of-class, leadership, and career opportunities - Be aware of all important dates/deadlines (i.e. last day to drop a course, scheduling dates, etc.). - Know which catalog is dictating their degree requirements. - Plan their program of study and review their degree audit.
+Students should resolve any questions they have about either in a timely manner. - Capitalize upon the resources at their disposal.